civol/HDLRuby/README.md

    a <= b
 ```

-Its execution will actual produce the actual hardware description of this
+Its execution will produce the actual hardware description of this connection,
-connection, as an object of the HDLRuby::Low library (in the case an
+as an object of the HDLRuby::Low library (in the case an instance of the
-instance of the `HDLRuby::Low::Connection` class).
-Concretely, HDLRuby::High
+`HDLRuby::Low::Connection` class).
+Concretely, a HDLRuby::High system are
-system is made of a Ruby block that is executed when the system is
+described by a ruby block, and the instantiation of this system is actually
-instantiated.
-It is the execution result of this instantiation which is
+performed by executing this block.
+It is the execution result of this
-the synthesizable description of the hardware.
+instantiation which is the synthesizable description of the hardware.